1321tremblay/notes.nvim/README.md

         -- notes_dir = "path/to/notes", default to "$HOME/notes.nvim"
         -- file_explorer = "oil" If oil is not set this will default to netrw.
         -- todo_file = "todo file name" default to "todo.md"
-      })
+        -- fuzzy_finder = "picker" or "telescope" if not set search feature will not be available })

       -- key mappings using plug